pivotal/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

     #! other configuration
     ```

-1. Pipe the output into a `workload.yaml` file.
-This `Workload` manifest can be stored in a file for
+1. Store the `Workload` manifest in a file for use by the `tanzu workload create`,
-use by the `tanzu workload create`, `tanzu workload apply`, and `tanzu workload get` commands:
+`tanzu workload apply`, and `tanzu workload get` commands.
+Pipe the output into a `workload.yaml`
+file:

     ```console
     tanzu workload generate my-web-app --kind buildwebapps.vmware.com > workload.yaml